collinbarrett/collinbarrett.github.io/_posts/2016-04-20-big-o-notation-polling-west-wing.md

 ## O(1)

-Before the initial results started to roll in, however, Josh’s growing impatience was pushed over the edge when the call center was struck with a power outage.
+Before the initial results started to roll in, however, Josh's growing impatience was pushed over the edge when the call center was struck with a power outage.
 Now, no matter how many numbers they might attempt to dial, the new response rate `r'` would remain a constant 0.